tevesjl/AlgoBowl22/README.md

 &nbsp;1 -2 &emsp;// The third clause is ( x1 OR (NOT x2))
 -1 -2 &emsp;// The fourth clause is ((NOT x1) OR (NOT x2))

-Input Restrictions: The number of variablesnis an integer satisfying 2 ≤ n ≤ 1,000 and the number of clausesmis an integer satisfying 1 ≤ m ≤ 50,000.
-For an input to be challenging, you will typically wantm >> n.
+Input Restrictions: The number of variables n is an integer satisfying 2 ≤ n ≤ 1,000 and the number of clauses m is an integer satisfying 1 ≤ m ≤ 50,000.
+For an input to be challenging, you will typically want m >> n.

-Output Format: The output is a text file consisting of n+ 1 lines: the first line contains the number of clauses satisfied by your solution.
+Output Format: The output is a text file consisting of n + 1 lines: the first line contains the number of clauses satisfied by your solution.
 Each succeeding line contains 0 or 1 and denotes the value assigned to each variable in numerical order (‘0’ denotes False and ‘1’ denotes True).
 A possible output for the example could thus be: